What does ransomware mean

 The reason for this is that no anti-malware program can ever guarantee 100% protection, especially not against a threat like ransomware, which is in a continual state of development and redevelopment.

 For this reason, organizations may have to walk back the extent to which they allow employees to use the company internet for personal business.
 This has become increasingly common over the years and it’s probably fair to say that, in principle, most companies are fine with it.

-The problem is that, in practice, the more people use the internet, the more at risk a company becomes.
-It may, therefore, be best to restrict “social” internet usage to a limited number of “safe” sites, especially useful ones such as internet banking sites.
+The issue is that, in practice, the more people utilize the internet, the more at chance a company becomes.
+It may, in this manner, be best to restrict “social” internet usage to a limited number of “safe” sites, especially useful ones such as internet banking sites.

 The importance of an effective backup process

 Please click now to start your free 30-day trial of Xcitium AEP.